 - Something is incredibly wrong when there are more people in my doctor’s office handling paperwork than people dealing with healthcare.

-- Seems as though no politician can make a decision or voice a position without first sticking a finger in the air to see which way the wind is blowing.
+- It seems as though no politician can make a decision or voice a position without first sticking a finger in the air to see which way the wind is blowing.

 - A politician’s convictions seem to last only as long as the campaign season.